Stock events for Canterbury Park Holding Corp. (CPHC)

 Demand Seasonality affecting Canterbury Park Holding Corp.’s stock price

 Demand for Canterbury Park Holding Corp.'s products and services exhibits seasonality.
-Live horse racing typically runs on a seasonal basis, generally from May to September.
-The casino and simulcast wagering on horse races operate year-round.
-The food and beverage segment's demand is likely to be higher during the live racing season and other special events hosted at the facility.
-The real estate development segment is influenced by broader real estate market conditions and the progress of specific development projects.
+Live horse racing is conducted on a seasonal basis, generally from May to September.
+Simulcasting of horse races and the Canterbury Park Card Casino operate year-round.
+The food and beverage segment also provides services during live racing and other events held at the racetrack.

 Overview of Canterbury Park Holding Corp.’s business